 The following is an ever-evolving list of privately-owned / family-owned companies who produce organic foods AND are adamantly opposed to genetic engineering / GMO ingredients.
 These companies continue to operate independently, which enables them to uphold solid product integrity as well as freedom in educating about GMOs.

 The opposite side of this coin are organic brands owned by major food corporations.
-When an organic brand is controlled by a corporation, product quality can suffer, and worse, your dollars spent on these “corporate organics” all wind up back in the coffers of the corporation—most of whom don’t think GMOs are a problem and/or donated money to prevent GMO labeling.
+When an organic brand is controlled by a corporation, product quality can suffer, and worse, your dollars spent on these “corporate organics” trickle back upstream to the parent corporation—most of whom don’t think GMOs are a problem and/or worse, donated money to prevent GMO labeling.

-This doesn’t mean corporate organics aren’t organic, nor does it mean they are no longer GMO-free (provided they’ve been properly certified).
-It just means the dollars you spend on corporately-owned organic brands are helping to keep GMOs from being labeled.
+This doesn’t mean “corporate organics” aren’t organic.
+This doesn’t mean they contain GMOs (provided they’ve been properly certified).
+It just means the dollars you spend on corporate-owned organic brands are helping to keep GMOs from being labeled.
 (Feel free to consult my longer list of all GMO-free brands, even though it includes both corporate and private-/family-owned companies.)

 Family- and Independently-Owned Organic GMO-Free Brands

 Here are the brands I recommend you support because they are organic + GMO free + private-/family owned.
-The list is by no means complete, I’m publishing what I’ve had time to research first-hand.
+The list is always growing based on brands that I’ve had time to research first-hand.
 Please comment and suggest new companies—as long as they are family/privately-owned, and dedicated to organic, GMO free products.

 • Amy’s Kitchen: canned soups, chili, beans, pasta sauce, salsas and frozen meals including Light and Lean, Gluten Free, and Light in Sodium for customers with special dietary needs.